Retargeting Visual Data with Deformation Fields: Deformation Fields for Retargeting Visual Data

-where $p_{\varepsilon} := p + \varepsilon$ is a slightly offset $p$ for small $\varepsilon$.
-This formulation guides the deformation to avoid introducing deformation to high information content regions or fold over them, while $L_s$ discourages non-local deformations that would shear data with high information content.
+Using $\hat{E}$, we then redefine $L_e$ from \cref{eq:content} to consider energy and difference in deformation magnitude between $p$ and a slightly offset $p_\varepsilon := p + \varepsilon$ in deformation direction:

-\textbf{Sanity objectives}~~To further prevent undesired outputs, we introduce two additional losses.
-Assume we shrink the input by a factor $\alpha \in [0,1]$:\\ \begin{enumerate} \item The boundaries of the affected region should not change, \eg an image should not be simply cropped.
+This formulation guides the deformation to avoid introducing deformation to high information content regions or fold over them, while $L_s$ discourages non-local deformations that would apply shearing in high information areas.
+For example, shearing in blue sky is acceptable, shearing on a brick wall is not.~\\~\\ \textbf{Sanity objectives} prevent undesired outputs by introducing two additional losses.
+Assume we shrink the input by a factor $\alpha \in [0,1]$: \begin{enumerate} \item The boundaries of the affected region should not change, \eg an image should not be simply cropped.
 Based on $\alpha$, the deformation field should map the start/end of the deformation axis in the output to the start/end of the input.
 For $P_0$, $P_1$ containing all points at the start/end of the deformation axis of the output, we express this requirement as follows:

-\item We additionally demand monotonicity in the deformation field, expressed as
+\item We additionally demand \emph{monotonicity} in the deformation field, expressed as

-indicating that any change in the deformation direction should be positive, \ie the deformation $D(p)$ should be monotonic and only stagnate or increase exclusively along $v$.
-This prevents the repetition of the same image portion ("jumping back and forth" through our deformation), which might result in bad optima. \end{enumerate}~\\ We then obtain the total loss $L$ with weights $\lambda$ as
+indicating that any change in the deformation direction should be positive.
+Therefore, deformation $D$ should be monotonic and only stagnate or increase exclusively along $v$.
+This prevents the repetition of the same image portion, noticeable by jumps with inconsistent direction in the deformation field. \end{enumerate}~\\ We then obtain the total loss $L$ with hyperparameters $\lambda_*$ as